March 04, 2019

 The EPA has recently finalized new rules

 for pharmaceutical waste.
 These regulations, which go into effect on August 21, 2019, provide less stringent requirements for waste pharmaceuticals at healthcare facilities.
-Attend this live webcast
+Attend this live webcast and learn:

 - What types of pharmaceuticals qualify for the new rule